This form may capture sensitive data (credit cards, bank accounts…), yet this site isn’t sufficiently secured.

 Write out your blessing for your child.
 If you have any questions about this please reach out to our pastor or kids minister.

 Pastor Kevin and the kids minister will write blessings for your child.
 You may also ask anyone else you would like to write out a blessing for your child.
-These will all be placed in your child's "faith box".

 On the day of the event, you will be asked to present your child at the front of church and be given an opportunity to read the blessing you have written for them, if you so desire.